-You don’t have to use a WTB solution to link directly to your product pages on retailers’ websites.
+You don’t have to use a where to buy solution to link directly to your product pages on retailers’ websites.
 You can create your own custom buttons or link to them in other ways.
 But what makes a WTB tool so useful is that it connects to your retail partners’ websites and regularly crawls them to ensure its information is accurate.

 If you come up with your own solution, can you trust that you won’t send your customers somewhere where your products are out-of-stock or no longer sold (forcing them to search for you somewhere else or choose a competitor)?
 And what about pricing—are you going to manually update pricing (which risks showing customers outdated prices), or simply hide all pricing information?

-Using Where to Buy Solutions on your site helps ensure your website doesn’t mislead your potential customers by linking to places where they can’t buy your products or providing outdated information.
+Using a where to buy solution on your site helps ensure your website doesn’t mislead your potential customers by linking to places where they can’t buy your products or providing outdated information.

-What should you look for in Where to Buy Solutions?
+What should you look for in a where to buy solution?

 Not all where to buy solutions are the same.
 If you’re in the market for a WTB tool, here are the questions you need to ask when you compare your options.